 The Practice of Nadi Shuddhi

-Again he should fill-in through Pingala, hold it in Kumbhaka and expel through Ida.
+Again he should fill in through Pingala, hold it in Kumbhaka, and expel it through Ida.

 Upon purification, the body will experience lightness, beauty, and warmth together with the manifestation of Nada.

 Pranayama is the merger of Prana and Apana.
 It has three parts: Rechaka, Puraka, and Kumbhaka.
-They represent the letters A, U, and M which constitutes Pranava.
+They represent the letters A, U, and M which constitute Pranava.
 Hence Pranava alone is Pranayama.

-The letter U, it becomes Savitri of adolescent age with white complexion, having Taarksya bird as conveyance and having a discus in her hand.
+The letter U, becomes Savitri of adolescent age with a white complexion, having Taarksya bird as conveyance and having a discus in her hand.

-With the form letter M, it becomes Sarasvati of matured age with the dark complexion, having a bull as her conveyance and having a trident in her hand.
+With the form letter M, it becomes Sarasvati of mature age with a dark complexion, having a bull as her conveyance, and having a trident in her hand.

 Pranayama: Purification of Susumna and others

-In the initial stages, food consisting of milk and ghee alone should be taken.
+In the initial stages, the Yogi should only take food consisting of milk and ghee.
 In the advanced stages, no such adherence is obligatory.

-The control over animals like lion, elephant, and tiger is possible if practised gradually.
-Likewise, Prana also can be brought under control.
-Care must be taken, otherwise, they will kill the practitioner.
-Exhaling should be done as per the requirement of the situation.
-Retention should be done to the best of one’s ability.
+The Yogi should be careful, otherwise, they will kill the practitioner.
+Exhaling should be according to the requirements of the situation.
+Also, retention should be to the best of one’s ability.
 In this way, the yogi will attain success.

 Benefits of Purification

-Drawing in the air through the hole formed by tongue and holding the air to the extent possible, the yogi should expel it through both the nostrils.
-It removes indigestion, enlargement of the spleen, fever, unsettled stomach, hunger and the like.
+Sitali Pranayama is drawing in the air through the hole formed by the tongue and holding the air to the extent possible.
+The yogi should expel it through both nostrils.

 Kinds of Kumbhaka